bithive/esi-ruby/docs/FleetsApi.md

 # load the gem
 require 'esi-ruby'
 # setup authorization
-EsiRuby.configure do |config|
+Esi.configure do |config|
   # Configure OAuth2 access token for authorization: evesso
   config.access_token = 'YOUR ACCESS TOKEN'
 end

-api_instance = EsiRuby::FleetsApi.new
+api_instance = Esi::FleetsApi.new

 fleet_id = 789 # Integer | ID for a fleet

-naming = EsiRuby::PutFleetsFleetIdSquadsSquadIdNaming.new # PutFleetsFleetIdSquadsSquadIdNaming | New name of the squad
+naming = Esi::PutFleetsFleetIdSquadsSquadIdNaming.new # PutFleetsFleetIdSquadsSquadIdNaming | New name of the squad

 squad_id = 789 # Integer | The squad to rename